vuepress-theme-hope/vuepress-theme-hope/docs/sitemap2/src/guide.md

 ::: warning Together with robots.txt

-Sitemap is basically used by search engines, when using this plugin, you’d better ensure that you have a valid `rotbot.txt` in the `.vuepress/public` folder to allow search engines spiders to visit your site.
+Sitemap is basically used by search engines, when using this plugin, you’d better ensure that you have a valid `rotbot.txt` in the `.vuepress/public` directory to allow search engines spiders to visit your site.
 A simplest robots.txt is as follows (allow all search engines to access all paths)

 ```txt
 User-agent: *